bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 - If the operation returns an _Error_, the JSON response is: [Error](#3322-error).

-#### 3.5.1.3. rpc version
+#### 4.4.1.3. rpc version

-Show the current version information of the RPC server.
+Show the current version information of the RPC daemon.

 Options: None